adamfowleruk/mljs/planning.md

    - documentcontext.allowableProperty JSON
   - DONE Core API jsdoc
   - Widget API jsdoc
+ - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
+  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
+Need to add Title support somehow
+  - Add annotation support in constraints and facets, and use these in the searchfacets widget
+ - IN PROGRESS Core: Search Options builder
+  - hide sem:triple elements from snippet highlighting
+  - Don't return sem:triples documents at all by default
+  - DONE actually write the pathConstraint function!
+  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???

 Targets for 19 Nov 2013
  - Widgets: Google maps (via OpenLayers only)